tuovinenemma/ConnectFour/documentation/weeklyreports/testing_document.md

 ## Unit testing

-For running the tests use command
+For running the tests use command:
 ```
 poetry run invoke test
 ```